 - Providing advice to the President and senior leadership on priorities for initiatives to undertake with expected timeframe and anticipated impact

-In order to continue on an upward trend in sustainability achievements, Lehigh has updated its 2012 sustainability plan to the Campus Sustainability Plan 2020.
+In order to continue on an upward trend in sustainability achievements, Lehigh has updated its Campus Sustainability Plan 2020 to the Sustainability Strategic Plan 2030.
 The LSC will play an important role in implementing this plan by leveraging its subcommittees and programs to ensure cross-collaboration among all campus groups.
-You can read more about the Campus Sustainability Plan 2020 here.
+You can read more about the Sustainability Strategic Plan 2030 here.